The mainstream media has been cashing in on “Donald Trump hysteria” for the last several months. So today we’re going to do the exact same thing.

-Will New York City, build a water-park in Central Park, nicknamed after “The Donald” himself?
+Or, if Trump wins, will New York build a water-park named after “The Donald” himself?

-Only time will tell, but one thing appears certain, Donald Trump will be the Republican nominee in the upcoming election and that in itself, gives the man a very real chance of taking over the Oval Office.
+Only time will tell, but one thing appears certain, Donald Trump will be the Republican nominee in the upcoming election.
+Furthermore, this fact in and of itself gives him a very real chance of taking over the Oval Office.

-So what does this mean, bottom line, for the future of America?
+So how could this impact the future of America?

 Well, it could potentially mean a number of policy changes in Washington.
 The first issue, in the event of a conservative candidate winning office, would be taxes.
-Trump would likely lower tax rates on the upper class brackets, in hopes of creating “trickle down” economic policies.
+Trump would likely lower taxes on the upper class brackets, in hopes of creating “trickle down” economic policies.
 This is a standard Republican move, as the Republican Party has historically done when taking over the Presidency.

-Trump would likely increase the military budget, as he routinely speaks about the need for military strength, a view also aligning with his conservative roots.
+Trump would also likely increase the military budget, as he routinely speaks about the need for military strength, a view also aligning with conservative roots.

-Otherwise, in a positive light, Trump appears to be a very capable boss for Pentagon.
-This could benefit America in a number of ways, because Pentagon officials run so much the nation today.
-Trump is clearly a capable leader and clearly commands a room.
+Trump appears to be a very capable boss for Pentagon.
+This could benefit America in a number of ways, because Pentagon officials run so much of our nation today.
+Trump is clearly a capable leader and can command a room.
 The Donald has experience running very large operations, both domestically and abroad.
-Not only that, his successes in business, should have taught him something that he can use as President, if he were to win.
+Not only that, his successes in business should have taught him something that he can use as President, if he were to win.

-Whether Trump’s “trolling,” taints the very identity of our nation or not, remains to be determined, yet in the event Trump does win the upcoming election, the man will in no way be the most eccentric to ever take office.
+Whether Trump’s “trolling,” taints the very identity of our nation or not, remains to be determined.
+Yet, in the event Trump does win the upcoming election, the man will in no way be the most eccentric to ever take office.
 For example, in 1923, Calvin Grace Coolidge (1923-1929), literally kept a zoo of animals in the White House.
-A seemingly eccentric style of leadership beyond that of even Trump himself.
+This was a seemingly eccentric style of leadership beyond that of even “The Donald” himself.

-Clearly “the Donald,” may not come across as the strong quiet type, but maybe its time America embraced someone who is not scared to have an opinion.
-The Republican gridlock of the past 8 years, will surely be met by Democratic gridlock, “in the event,” the Republican party claims office.
+Clearly “the Donald,” may not come across as the strong quiet type, however maybe its time America embraced someone who is not scared to have an opinion.
+Republican gridlock over the past 8 years, will surely will be met by Democratic gridlock, “in the event,” that a Republican takes office.

-In all likelihood, Trump is the underdog, Hillary Clinton appears to be the Democratic nominee and her vast experience, is going to be overwhelming for Trump to withstand up through November.
+Nevertheless, Trump is the underdog.
+Hillary Clinton is the Democratic nominee and her vast experience is going to be overwhelming for Trump to withstand through November.
 However, Trump represents real change in Washington, a very outspoken candidate with 1 priority, bacon and profits.
-God Bless America.

-I don’t know what to say, maybe it’s time to re-examine abolishing 18 and 19 year old voting rights, in an attempt to encourage that age bracket to care about something other than rap music and 2k16.
+I don’t know what else to say.
+Maybe it’s time to consider abolishing 18 and 19 year old voting rights.
+This could be done to encourage youth voters to care about the future of our country, more than music and video games.
 Just a thought.
 Troll for troll.